Macroeconomic Barometer — May 2026

 Sahm Rule — real-time recession indicator

-Developed by economist Claudia Sahm (formerly at the Fed).
+Developed by Claudia Sahm (formerly at the Fed).
 Measures the gap between the 3-month moving average of the US unemployment rate and its low over the previous 12 months.
-The 0.50 threshold has historically coincided with the onset of every recession since 1950 (one exception in 1959).
+The 0.50 threshold has historically coincided with the onset of every recession since 1950.
+The March 2026 reading is 0.20, down from 0.27 in February, reflecting the unemployment rate’s return to 4.3%.
+Source: FRED, series SAHMCURRENT.

 threshold = 0.20